Māngere East and Manukau Preferred Cycling Networks Māngere East and Manukau Preferred Cycling Networks

 The proposed Manukau cycle network was consulted on publicly for two weeks in April 2023.

-The consultation included a high-level map of the proposed network as shown below.
+The consultation included a high-level map of the proposed network as shown in the following map.

 The Auckland Cycling Programme Business Case (PBC), updated in 2022, set out cycling investment priorities for the city.
 Since then, the funding for cycling projects across Auckland has been allocated within the Auckland Regional Land Transport Plan (RLTP) over the 2021-31 period.

-To enable cycling to play a greater role in meeting people’s transport needs, Manukau, and Māngere East, with their potential for growth and suitable conditions for cycling, have been included in Regional Land Transport Plan (RLTP).
+To enable people to cycle more, Manukau and Māngere East, with their potential for growth and suitable conditions for cycling, have been included in Regional Land Transport Plan (RLTP).

 Following this, Single-Stage Business Cases were undertaken to confirm this investment over a 9-year programme for each of the Manukau and Māngere East areas.